Learn how your baby’s snacking needs change as they grow. And check out our list of delicious snacks for babies to keep your peanut happy and healthy!

 Home-made popsicles are a perfect option too.

-Just puree your little one’s favorite fruit, add a dollop of yogurt, and pour into molds.
+Just puree your little one’s favorite fruit, add a dollop of whole milk yogurt, and pour into molds.

 (Old yogurt pots with a spoon in the middle for the stick work just as well.)